-Table 2 shows the comparative bed-form of the three experiments of without any hydraulic structure. groin facing downstream at 1m and 75cm interval.
+Table 2 shows the comparative bed-form of three experiments.
 The bed elevations of the three experiments were plotted on large sheet.
 The bed-form wavelength was measured from the trough of a sand wave to the next downstream sand wave trough.
-The difference between the elevations of the sand wave peak and next downstream trough considered as bed-form height.
-The groin downstream 75cm bed had larger bedform height than no structure bed but groin 1m bed had largest among the three beds.
-This clearly indicates that spacing between groins plays a major rule for bed formation and roughness.
+The difference between the elevation of the peak and the trough of a sand wave was considered as bed-form height.
+The groin downstream 75cm bed had larger bed-form height than no structure bed but groin 1m bed had largest among the three beds.
+This clearly indicates that spacing between groin plays a major rule for bed formation and roughness.
 The groin bed converted into higher bed-form height with the increase of flow turbulence and bed shear stress.
-The average steepness and wavelength of groin 1m bed had 1/29 and 7h, and groin 75cm bed steepness and bed-form wave-length of 1/43 and 9h respectively, where h is depth of water.
+The average steepness and wavelength of groin Im bed had 1/29 and 7h, and 75cm bed had bedform wave-length of 9h, where h is depth of water.

-5. CONCLUSION:
+5.DISCUSSION AND CONCLUSION:

-The spectral amplitude and bed-form

-height of groin bed were larger than those of no structure bed.
-The wide range of steepness of sand waves, the change of the spectral shape at higher wave-number and larger amplitude of spectral peak reflected the more instability of the groin bed.
+The spectral amplitude and bed-form height of groin bed were larger than those of no structure bed.
+The wide range of steepness of sand waves, the change of the spectral shape at higher wave-number and larger amplitude of spectral peak reflected the much more instability of the groin bed.